Eight-Mansions/Ancient-Roman/release/README - Ancient Roman.txt

   going to bed so you don't miss the *mushroom scene*.
 - The famous speedrun trick in this game is using the "Sleep Axe," an incredibly broken weapon for Burke that, on hit, will put the enemy to sleep 100% of the time, even bosses.
-It's so broken, any boss that's a singular enemy can never wake up.
+It's so broken that any boss that's a singular enemy can never wake up.
 I only recommend using it if you're stuck or just want to see the story, as it makes the game trivial and you miss out on a lot of the spells and challenges.
 - Don't abuse this, but you can actually just, like, not encounter enemies if you hold O. Yeah.
 Don't get too underleveled because of it!
 - Speed Cocca raises your ability to act first, meaning you can Sleep Axe faster.
-- Talk to the chickens in Heinrogue.
+- Talk to the chickens in New Heinrogue.
-- Many side content triggers are really confusing, involving random backtracking or only coming back to places at certain times.
+- A lot of side content triggers are really confusing, involving random backtracking or only coming back to places at certain times.
 For instance, you can only access the door in the back of the digging camp while McLeod is with you, since only he can figure out that door.
 I tried to outline as many as I could